kreatolinux/linux.kreato.dev/content/docs/handbook/installation.md

 Kreato Linux only offers `sway` for now.
 You can install sway by running `kpkg install sway`.\
 More Wayland window managers are coming soon.\
-You can also install foot, a terminal by running `kpkg install foot`\
+You can also install foot, a terminal by running `kpkg install foot`.

 ## Installing Desktop Environments
 Kreato Linux only offers GNOME for now in terms of desktop environments.